SS Das Reich at War, 1939–1945: A History of the Division on the Western and Eastern Fronts

 Ian Baxter

-Ian Baxter is a military historian who specialises in German twentieth-century military history.
-He has written more than fifty books.
-He has also reviewed numerous military studies for publication, supplied thousands of photographs and important documents to various publishers and film production companies worldwide, and lectures to various schools, colleges and universities throughout the United Kingdom and Southern Ireland.
+IAN BAXTER is a military historian who specialises in German twentieth century military history.
+He has written more than twenty books and over one hundred articles.
+He has also reviewed numerous military studies for publication, supplied thousands of photographs and important documents to various publishers and film production companies worldwide.
+He also lectures to schools, colleges and universities throughout the United Kingdom and Southern Ireland.

 Read more from Ian Baxter